TeenLife

 Why did you choose to participate in a summer program?

 I was excited to get out of the normal day-to-day of summer.
 My mom is also deeply in love with the outdoors, and I was not.
 Two weeks with NOLS definitely changed that!
-After the program, I was able to relate to her connection with nature with a newfound appreciation of the world around me.
+After the program, I could relate to her connection with nature with a newfound appreciation of the world around me.

 How did you decide which summer program was right for you?

 I had heard many good things about NOLS through friends and family, so I had always wanted to take a course through them specifically.
 It was just a matter of where I wanted to go!
-I decided to do a hiking course in the Adirondack mountains.
-As someone who was born and raised in the sheer mountains and dry deserts of Utah, it was exciting to think about hiking in the foggy forests and endless lakes in upstate New York.
+I chose a hiking course in the Adirondacks.
+As someone born and raised in Utah's mountains and deserts, it was exciting to think about hiking in the foggy forests and endless lakes in upstate New York.

 What was a typical day in your summer program?

-Generally the nine of us would wake up at 6:30 AM (some with more liveliness than others) to break camp, cook breakfast, pack our lunches, and get our backpacks ready.
-After that, two people who were taking their turn as a “designated leader” for the day would brief the rest of the students on our route and end camp for the day.
-(Our two instructors were always there to answer questions and give guidance behind the scenes - shout out to Alex and Erin!)
+Generally, the nine of us would wake up at 6:30 (some with more liveliness than others) to break camp, cook breakfast, pack our lunches, and prep our backpacks.
+After that, the two people taking their turn as “designated leaders” for the day would brief the rest of the students on our route and end camp for the day.
+(Our two instructors were always there to answer questions and give guidance behind the scenes - shout-out to Alex and Erin!)
 Then we would be off on our merry way!
-Some days we would have first-aid or group dynamic classes, and our instructors would check in one-on-one with us often.
+Some days, we would have first-aid or group dynamic classes, and our instructors would check in one-on-one with us often.

 What was the most memorable moment of your summer?

 The most memorable moment would definitely be an interaction I had with one of my instructors.
-I struggled with homesickness a lot - I had never been so far away from home by myself.
+I struggled with homesickness a lot.
+I had never been so far away from home by myself.
 I bet I had a cry “sesh” every other day!
-It was during one of these times that one of my instructors came to check in on me.
+During one of these times, one of my instructors came to check in on me.
 It turned out he also had a good deal of home-sickness too.
 However, he said that being outside gave him comfort.
-I looked up, and for the first time on the trip, fully appreciated the beautiful nature around me.
+I looked up and, for the first time on the trip, fully appreciated the beautiful nature around me.
 Mountains blanketed in green.
 Plumes of fog floating out of the forest.
 The quiet.
 The fresh air.
 I will never forget this moment of connecting on a deep, personal level to the outdoors.

 What advice do you have for teens looking at summer programs?